Norrit/JustKeys/README.md

 Installation
 -----------------------
-Clone the project and open the "src" folder in the Chrome Plugin Manager.
+Clone the project and open the `src` folder in the Chrome Plugin Manager.

 How to use
 ---------------------